 While some companies have developed contingency plans, most have not.
-This lack of preparedness not only threatens the viability of sectors in Canada but, as in the case of manufacturing, it also jeopardizes the delivery of critical goods that depend on complex supply chain systems.
+This lack of preparedness not only threatens the viability of the Canadian economy but, as in the case of manufacturing, it also jeopardizes the delivery of critical goods that depend on complex supply chain systems.
 Creating and maintaining a business continuity plan helps ensure that your business has the resources and information needed to deal with an emergency.

-To plan your business continuity exercise and mitigate the potential effects of an emergency, use the templates:
+To plan your business continuity exercise and mitigate the potential effects of an emergency, we suggest that you read our complete article on business continuity planning and use these templates: